ocaml/opam/doc/pages/FAQ.md

-They probably depend on system, non-OCaml libraries: they need to be installed using your system package manager (apt-get, yum, pacman, homebrew, etc.) since they are outside the scope of OPAM.
-These external dependencies ("depexts") are in the process of being documented in the package repository, and the `opam-depext` tool should take care of that for you:
+They probably depend on system, non-OCaml libraries: they need to be installed using your system package manager (apt-get, yum, pacman, homebrew, etc.) since they are outside the scope of opam.

+opam metadata includes documentation about these external dependencies, on a variety of systems/distributions, in the form of a `depext:` field.
+The `depext` opam plugin can take care of them for you:

 ```
-opam install depext
-opam depext <packages>
+opam depext <opam-packages>
 ```

+This should install `opam-depext` if needed, check your OS, and prompt to install the system packages required by your packages or their dependencies, through your OS's packaging system.

 If that doesn't work...
 * Check for hints printed by the failing package